 What are the essentials of customer experience?

-The essentials of customer experience can be summed up to:
+The essentials of customer experience can be summed up as:

 Why is efficiency important in CX?